-Certificate modification is the re-issuance of the certificate due to changes in the certificate information other than the validity time (certificate renewal) or Subscriber's public key (certificate re-key).
-Certificate modification requests are processed as initial certificate requests as described in sections 4.1 - 4.4.
+Certificate modification is the re-issuance of the certificate due to changes in the certificate information other than the validity time (certificate renewal) or public key (certificate re-key).
+Certificate modification is not supported for CA certificates.

 4.9 Certificate revocation and suspension